-H. Robert Heller, 65, was appointed a director of Sonic in January 2000.
+H. Robert Heller, 66, was appointed a director of Sonic in January 2000.
 Mr. Heller served as a director of FirstAmerica Automotive, Inc. from January 1999 until its acquisition by Sonic in December 1999.
 Mr. Heller was a director and Executive Vice President of Fair, Isaac and Company from 1994 until 2001, where he was responsible for strategic relationships and marketing.
 From 1991 to 1993, Mr. Heller was President and Chief Executive Officer of Visa U.S.A.
 Mr. Heller is a former Governor of the Federal Reserve System, and has had an extensive career in banking, international finance, government service and education.
-Mr. Heller currently serves as director of Epic Bancorp.
-Mr. Heller is standing for election as a director of Sonic at the Annual Meeting.
+Mr. Heller currently serves as director of Bank of Marin.
+Mr. Heller's term as a director of Sonic will expire at the 2008 annual stockholders meeting.

-Robert L. Rewey, 66, was appointed as a director of Sonic in December 2001.
-Mr. Rewey served as the Group Vice President for North American Operations & Global Consumer Services of Ford Motor Company from January 2000 until his retirement in April 2001 after a 38-year career with Ford.
-From January 1998 to December 1999, Mr. Rewey held the position of Group Vice President for Global Sales, Marketing & Service of Ford Motor Company, where he was responsible for Ford's Worldwide sales and marketing initiatives.
-From March 1985 to December 1997, Mr. Rewey served as President of the Ford Division, and from January 1984 to March 1985, he served as President of the Lincoln-Mercury Division.
-During his tenure with Ford Motor Company, he also served on the Advisory Boards of Mazda Motors and Volvo Cars.
+Robert L. Rewey, 67, was appointed as a director of Sonic in December 2001.
+Mr. Rewey served as the Group Vice President of Ford Motor Company's North American Operations and Global Sales, Marketing and Customer Services from January 2000 until his retirement in April 2001.
+During his career with Ford, Mr. Rewey also served as President of Lincoln Mercury Division and then Ford Division and Group Vice President of North American sales, marketing and customer service.
+He has served on the board of directors for Volvo Cars and Mazda Corporation.
+In his prior positions, Mr. Rewey was responsible for initiating Ford's global brand, motorsports and marketing executive development strategies.
+He also implemented innovations in Six Sigma for sales and marketing and developed short term vehicle leasing.
+Mr. Rewey has served as a member of the Board of Visitors, Fuqua School, Duke University and the Dean's Council, Fisher School of Business, Ohio State University.
 Mr. Rewey currently serves as a director of SMI and of LoJack Corporation, a public company traded on the Nasdaq National Market.
-Mr. Rewey is standing for election as a director of Sonic at the Annual Meeting.
+Mr. Rewey's term as a director of Sonic will expire at the 2008 annual stockholders meeting.